fwouts/ts-shift/README.md

 ## Status

 This package was created in November 2021.
-It's lacking tests, so usage in production is not yet encouraged.
+It's lacking some tests, but you can use it in production already.
+Simply review the generated code as if a co-worker had written it!

 ## License